SandeR2012/explore-flask/chapters/configuration.md

 A simple application may not need any of these complicated features.
 You may just need to put _config.py_ in the root of your repository and load it in _app.py_ or _yourapp/\_\_init\_\_.py_

  The _config.py_ file should contain one variable assignment per line.
-When your app is initialized, the variablse in _config.py_ are configure Flask and it's extensions and are accessible via the `app.config` dictionary -- e.g. `app.config[“DEBUG”]`.
+When your app is initialized, the variablse in _config.py_ are configure Flask and it's extensions and are accessible via the `app.\-config` dictionary -- e.g. `app.\-config[“DEBUG”]`.

 \begin{codelisting}
 \label{code:config}